Trump Turnberry: Development

+World Wars

 The property was used as an airbase in World War I, and a landing strip built for this purpose still exists, now disused.
 The Royal Flying Corps trained pilots in the arts of aerial gunnery and combat, and the Turnberry Hotel was used as a hospital for the wounded.
 After the war, courses 1 and 2 were rebuilt and renamed "Ailsa" and "Arran".
 A memorial to honour lost airmen was erected on the hill overlooking the ninth hole of Ailsa, which is still standing.

 The cycle was repeated for World War II.
 The hotel was commissioned as a hospital, and the golf courses were seconded for air training for the Royal Air Force (RAF); it is thought that as many as 200 died at the base.

-The hotel and golf course was served by its own dedicated railway station.
-Turnberry railway station opened in 1906 and operated until 1942, when the Maidens and Dunure Light Railway line was partially closed.

 Following the war, the course was in need of refurbishment and the hotel was in a dilapidated state.
 Frank Hole, chairman of British Transport Hotels, convinced the Government that golf courses should be rebuilt and restored.
 The architect Mackenzie Ross rebuilt the course, removing the wartime runways and covering the land with sand and topsoil.
 Ross is credited with restoring the courses to their high quality, and the Ailsa course was re-opened in 1951, a seaside links with views of Ailsa Craig and the Isle of Arran.

+Transport links

+The hotel and golf course was served by its own dedicated railway station.
+Turnberry railway station opened in 1906 and operated until 1942, when the Maidens and Dunure Light Railway line was partially closed.

+Starwood ownership

-Starwood acquired the hotel in 1997, and until 2008, was operated under the Westin Hotels & Resorts brand.
-In 2008, Leisurecorp, Dubai World's sport and leisure subsidiary purchased the resort, with Starwood continuing to manage operations under The Luxury Collection brand.
+Starwood acquired the hotel in 1997, and until 2008, it was operated under the Westin Hotels & Resorts brand.
+In 2008, Leisurecorp, Dubai World's sport and leisure subsidiary, purchased the resort, with Starwood continuing to manage operations under The Luxury Collection brand.